caglaralkan/MDEF/docs/term1/06-Tech Beyond the Myth.md

 Disassembling;

-As a group we tried to disassemble a personal fitness blender.
+As a group, we tried to disassemble a personal fitness blender.
 It was hard and we completely destroyed the blender because it wasn’t design in order to be get repaired in any disfunction.
 Probably this results from the consumption culture and related consumer behaviours.
 But, it was a nice example to discover the producers tricks to make you buy a new one while it doesn’t function anymore.

 ![](../images/disassemble.jpg)